-The Committee is recommended:
+Council is recommended:

-- 1. To note the implications of this updated financial forecast, and to also note that this report will be presented to the Council meeting on 5th December 2016; - 2.
-With regards to the transfer of funds into earmarked reserves: - a) To recommend to Council a transfer into the Accommodation Project Reserve in the sum of £320k to be funded from forecast favourable in-year revenue budget variances in 2016/17, and to note that this will provide sufficient funds for completion of the Accommodation Project; - b) To recommend to Council transfers into the M55 Link Road Reserve totalling £804k split between 2016/17 and 2017/18, to be funded from forecast favourable in-year revenue budget variances in the respective years, and to note that the balance on this reserve will then total £1M in line with Council's previous recommendation as an "in-principle" contribution to the Link Road project; and - c) To recommend to Council a transfer into the Funding Volatility Reserve in the sum of £2M to be funded from forecast favourable in-year revenue budget variances in 2017/18 in order to mitigate against the removal of safety-net protection as a result of the decision to enter the Lancashire Business Rate Pool for 2017/18 in order for the Council to retain a greater share of Business Rate income in that year.
+- 1. To note the implications of this updated financial forecast; - 2.
+With regards to the transfer of funds into earmarked reserves as described within this report, the Finance and Democracy Committee considered the proposed transfers to reserves at its meeting of 21st November 2016 and recommends: - a) That Council approve a transfer into the Accommodation Project Reserve in the sum of £320k to be funded from forecast favourable in-year revenue budget variances in 2016/17, and to note that this will provide sufficient funds for completion of the Accommodation Project; - b) That Council approve a Transfer into the M55 Link Road Reserve totalling £804k split between 2016/17 and 2017/18, to be funded from forecast favourable in-year revenue budget variances in the respective years, and to note that the balance on this reserve will then total £1M in line with Council's previous recommendation as an "in-principle" contribution to the Link Road project; and - c) That Council approve a transfer into the Funding Volatility Reserve in the sum of £2M to be funded from forecast favourable in-year revenue budget variances in 2017/18 in order to mitigate against the removal of safety-net protection as a result of the decision to enter the Lancashire Business Rate Pool for 2017/18 in order for the Council to retain a greater share of Business Rate income in that year.